muctebanesiri/quartz/content/notes/nautilus.md

 ## Practical Example: My Image Converter Script

-You can create a truly useful script tht will convert images to AVIF format (or any other format for that matter) with quality options.
+You can create a truly useful script that will convert images to AVIF format (or any other format for that matter) with quality options.

 Create a new file `convert-to-avif` in your scripts directory: